jovanepires/factorizer/README.md

 Factorizer
 ==========

-Computes prime factors of a natural number
+Prime factors of a natural number